tlcstr/react-shopping-cart/README.md

-Responsive shopping cart using React and MongoDB.
+Simple shopping cart using React and MongoDB.